 Underwriting decisions for cardiomyopathy can be challenging.
-The underwriter needs to assess the risk of sudden cardiac death, which is increased if there is a history of syncope, previous cardiac arrest or serious arrhythmias, a family history of sudden cardiac death, and/or significant thickening of the heart muscle.
-The information needed to be gathered can be found on the cardiomyopathy questionnaire.
+The underwriter needs to assess the risk of sudden cardiac death, which is increased if there's a history of syncope, previous cardiac arrest, serious arrhythmias, a family history of sudden cardiac death, and/or significant thickening of the heart muscle.
+You'll find the information we need to gather on our cardiomyopathy questionnaire.

 Standard rates are usually a best-case scenario in the most ideal of cases.
-More typically, though, you’ll see ratings in the Table 2-6 range, or higher…and depending on the severity of the condition, and if in conjunction with other heart issues, may often be declined.Download the Questionnaire
+More typically, though, you’ll see ratings in the Table 2-6 range, or higher.
+Depending on the severity of the condition, and if it appears in conjunction with other heart issues, the proposed insured may often be declined.Download the Questionnaire

 As always, we're here to help you answer questions, and provide the best underwriting services possible to help you place cases.

 Click here to contact our underwriter, Mike Woods, with specific underwriting questions about cardiomyopathy.